Request coalescing with Go singleflight

 Say you put a cache in front of Postgres to speed up reads.
 A hot key expires:

 Request coalescing aims to fix that.
-I’ve seen it called request collapsing as well.
+Another name for it is request collapsing.
 The first caller runs the query; everyone else waits on it and gets the same result.

 You’ll want it anywhere a crowd of callers needs the same expensive value at once: